 Recent projects that Mark has completed for clients include:

-- preparing (or commenting on drafts of) legal hold notices, protective orders, discovery plans, case management orders and discovery manuals;
+- Preparing (or commenting on drafts of) legal hold notices, protective orders, ESI protocols, case management orders and discovery manuals;

 Consistent with Shook’s team approach, Mark understands the importance of assigning tasks to the most appropriate timekeeper level so that work is completed as efficiently and inexpensively as possible.

 A recipient of the firm’s Stanley D. Davis Award for Excellence in Professional Development, Mark is a founding member and former chair of Shook’s Professional Development Committee.
 He also has taught advanced legal writing at the University of Missouri-Kansas City School of Law.
 His current focus in this area is on presenting complimentary onsite CLEs for existing and prospective clients on topics related to his practice.

 Co-author, Amendments to Discovery Rules: How Will You Be Affected?, Bloomberg BNA: Digital Discovery & e-Evidence®, December 2015.

 Co-author, Amendments to Discovery Rules: How Will You Be Affected?, Shook,Hardy & Bacon, Data and Discovery Client Alert, August 2015.